The Hidden Emotional Costs of Mastitis

 Implementing the Right Tools to Prevent Mastitis

 It was during this battle that I found Dairy Quality’s Dairy Health Check.
 I’ve been using it ever since.
 You can use anywhere to check the SCC of your herd, besides a whole host of other apps.
-With SCC Check app, I can do testing right in the milking parlor or anywhere I need to check for milk quality or the health of my cows, which is a tremendous help.
+With the Dairy Health Check solution, I can do testing right in the milking parlor or anywhere I need to check for milk quality or the health of my cows, which is a tremendous help.

 I’m able to run a test on the tank daily if needed, and even on a per milking basis.
 It’s so convenient and immediate.
 You can monitor your cows at any time during treatment to check their progress and follow up with them after-treatment.
 You can test all fresh cows post calving before they are added to the tank.
 It’s the best way to monitor your SCC levels.

 When we were buying replacement cows, we could test each one using our Dairy Health Check to make sure they were in good health and low SCC.
-Also, the pathogen indicator gave us a good idea of what we were up against and how to treat it.
 We could make instant decisions on certain cows and feel good about the decisions we were making.

 It was and continues to be a huge money saver.
 Whether you’re trying to avoid penalties or reach your premium, a report will let you know exactly which cows are negatively affecting your bulk tank and give you accurate readings of your SCC levels.
 The best part is, you can update this information anytime and get a new report whenever you need it.